 In 1998 the province of Ontario merged two mental health and two addiction facilities: the Clarke Institute of Psychiatry, the Queen Street Mental Health Centre, the Addiction Research Foundation, and the Donwood Institute.
 Collectively, we are now known as the Centre for Addiction and Mental Health (CAMH), with respective divisions located at each site.
 The CAMH has been recognized for its teaching, research, and clinical care by the World Health Organization.
 The hospital merger creating the CAMH strengthened our ability to provide psychology residency training.
 We continue to receive strong administrative support for the psychology residency program as one of the central training initiatives at the CAMH.
 We have also considerably expanded our residency training program over the years, from four positions in 1999 up to nine positions beginning in the 2008-2009 academic year, and ten positions beginning in our 2012-2013 academic year.
-We anticipate accepting thirteen residency applicants for the 2020-2021 academic year.
-Our psychology residency training occurs at all three of our main sites: College Street (CS), Russell Street (RS), and the Queen Street (QS).
+Our psychology residency training occurs at two sites: College Street (CS) and the Queen Street (QS).